Introduction: W-Trek Day 1

 When we arrived, we checked in at the reception, where we had to provide our passports and PDI cards.
 Check-out was at 9:30 am the next morning.
 The shelter offers electricity and hot water until midnight, which was a welcome luxury after a long day of hiking.

 We headed to our shared room, which had six beds, but luckily, we only shared it with one other couple, making for a more comfortable night.
-Before settling in, we took a hot shower, charged our electronics, and then relaxed in the bar area, where we had a simple dinner of Japanese peanuts and soy tomato cheese sandwiches.
+Before settling in, we took a hot shower, charged our electronics, and relaxed in the bar area, where we had a simple dinner of Japanese peanuts and soy-tomato cheese sandwiches.

 For campers, hot drinking water is available upon request inside the shelter, and there is also a luggage drop area at the entrance for those who need to store extra gear.